xieyuheng/tangle-rs/org-tangle/README.md

 ## Note About Restriction

-- This is restricted org-mode, only global tangle property-line and code block level tangle property-line will be supported [TODO].
+- This is restricted org-mode
+  - only global tangle property-line and code block level tangle property-line will be supported.
+[TODO]
   - headline level tangle property-line will NOT be supported.

 ## Related Project